oban-bg/oban/guides/learning/periodic_jobs.md

 ## Caveats & Guidelines

-* **Timezone Considerations**: All schedules are evaluated as UTC unless a different timezone is provided.
+* **Timezone Considerations**: All schedules are evaluated as UTC unless a different timezone is provided, either for the whole crontab or for individual entries with a `:timezone` option.
 See `Oban.Cron` documentation for information about configuring a timezone to ensure jobs run at the expected local time.

 * **Dual-Purpose Workers**: Workers can be used for both regular one-time jobs _and_ scheduled periodic jobs, as long as they're designed to accept different arguments appropriately.
 This